 P&WC found that “the operators needed interpretation” of condition-trend data to perform maintenance in a timely fashion, said Stickling.
 “This challenged us to get assistance to operators to do the right maintenance at the right time.”
 So P&WC decided to become more proactive with operators by launching its Platinum Helpdesk.

 “We take those trend alerts, we look at the logistics, the reliability of the engine and the mode [of failure] and we call the customer proactively, so the customer takes the right action at the right time,” said Stickling.
-“We flipped [the situation] on its head,” so that now “only 20 percent” of all PW307/PW308 on-condition maintenance requires “unscheduled interventions.”
+“We flipped [the situation] on its head,” so that now “only 20 percent” of PW307/PW308 on-condition maintenance related to specific key availability drivers requires “unscheduled interventions.”

 P&WC has extended its FAST service to the PW306D1 powering the Cessna Citation Latitude.
 The service is also available for the PW800 series “out of the box,” as well as the PT6A turboprop and turboshaft engines that power the Pilatus PC-12, Leonardo AW139, the Beechcraft King Air family “and the new TBMs out of the box,” said Stickling.
 More than 2,500 FAST systems are now in service, and P&WC has accumulated more than 1 million hours of full-flight engine data.